folly-ah-duh/FileMonolith/README.md

 ## Filename Updater

 The Filename Updater allows users to update old, hashed filenames to their unhashed filepaths.
 Assuming that the files were originally unpacked using an outdated version of the qar_dictionary.txt, this tool will copy and rename the input files to the target directory.

+NOTICE:
+* This tool's functionality has since been integrated into SnakeBite.
+The mod manager will automatically seek out filename updates during mod installation.
+For the sake of convention, It is still recommended that you keep your filenames up to date.
+* File Proliferator has also integrated this filename updating feature.
+Refer to the File Proliferator overview for details.

 This tool has one purpose:
 1. To provide users with support when updating old mods.